davidggz/serving/README.md

 applications and functions as serverless containers.
 Serving is easy to get started with and scales to support advanced scenarios.

-The Knative Serving project provides middleware primitives that enable:
+The Knative Serving project provides middleware primitives that enable: HELLO

 - Rapid deployment of serverless containers
 - Automatic scaling up and down to zero